basium/CarRentalAssignment/dm-car-rental/README.md

 - Optimized asset sizes
 - Jakarta font downloaded from GFonts and added through tailwind config.
 - Use of pinia for loading product grid.
 - fovorites will be saved in the local storage.
+This was done to save time but locked me to what I could use.
+Ideally this would have been server managed too.

 ## TO DO NEXT:
 -Popular cars ProductList.